ta-data-bcn/Project-Week-5-Your-Own-Project/README.md

 ## Hypotheses
 The hypotheses formulated for the analysis are:
-- The pollution index and the GDP growth are positively and strongly correlated.
+- The pollution index and the GDP are positively and strongly correlated.
-- The developing countries have the highest indexes for GDP growth, industrial production and pollution.
-- The developed countries have the lowest indexes for GDP growth, industrial production and pollution.
-- The developed countries have a bigger GDP per capita than the developing country.
+- The developed countries have a bigger GDP per capita than the emerging country.
 - There is a negative correlation between the GDP per capita and the pollution index.

 <a name="dataset"></a>